Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 ### Current features

-- 4 main sections
+- 4 main pages

-- Navigation menu on top
+- Navigation menu on top to switch between the 4 pages

 - Contact information in the footer